shuqi233/loophole/Tenda AC21/setSchedWifi-schedEndTime.md

 ## Affected Version
 Tenda AC21 V1.0 V16.03.08.16
 ## Vulnerability Description
-In Tenda ac21 V1.0 routers with firmware version V16.03.08.16, the schedStartTime parameter of route /goform/openSchedWifi has a stack overflow vulnerability, which can lead to remote arbitrary code execution.
+In Tenda ac21 V1.0 routers with firmware version V16.03.08.16, the schedEndTime parameter of route /goform/openSchedWifi has a stack overflow vulnerability, which can lead to remote arbitrary code execution.
 ## Vulnerability Detail
 There is a stack overflow vulnerability in the setSchedWifi function in Tenda AC21 V1.0 firmware V16.03.08.16.
 This function accepts the schedEndTime parameter from a Web request via the variable v7.
 However, since the user has full control over the input of schedEndTime, and strcpy() performs the copy operation without any boundary checks to ensure the source string does not exceed the target buffer's size, the statement strcpy((char *)ptr + 10, v7) leads to a heap-based buffer overflow.
 The user-supplied schedStartTime can easily exceed the remaining capacity of the ptr buffer, thus corrupting adjacent heap memory.
 This vulnerability could be exploited to trigger a Denial of Service (DoS) or achieve Remote Code Execution (RCE) by manipulating heap structures.